ipugh-xm/xm-labs-steps-consul/README.md

 * [consul.png](/consul.png) - Consul logo

 # How it works
-These steps alllow you to get and put values to Consul KV.
+These steps allow you to get and put values to Consul KV.

 # Installation